Boose77/resume_skills/README.md

   * Approachable
   * Social
   * Helpful
-* Daily team huddle meeting to quickly allow team to discuss their focus for the day.
+* Daily team huddle to quickly allow team to discuss their focus for the day.
 * Weekly team meeting to discuss all items at a high level and any other events that need discussed.
 * Check in with team through out the day to make sure there are no questions unanwsered or if they need assistance.